Lazard Freres Gestion S.A.S. Acquires 97,209 Shares of Merck & Co., Inc. (NYSE:MRK)

-Lazard Freres Gestion S.A.S. increased its holdings in Merck & Co., Inc. (NYSE:MRK) by 7.6% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 1,381,743 shares of the company’s stock after acquiring an additional 97,209 shares during the period.
-Merck & Co., Inc. comprises approximately 3.2% of Lazard Freres Gestion S.A.S.’s portfolio, making the stock its 12th biggest holding.
-Lazard Freres Gestion S.A.S. owned about 0.05% of Merck & Co., Inc. worth $90,631,000 at the end of the most recent quarter.
+Lazard Freres Gestion S.A.S. lifted its position in shares of Merck & Co., Inc. (NYSE:MRK) by 7.6% during the 1st quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 1,381,743 shares of the company’s stock after acquiring an additional 97,209 shares during the quarter.
+Merck & Co., Inc. makes up approximately 3.2% of Lazard Freres Gestion S.A.S.’s portfolio, making the stock its 12th biggest position.
+Lazard Freres Gestion S.A.S. owned 0.05% of Merck & Co., Inc. worth $90,631,000 at the end of the most recent reporting period.

-Other hedge funds have also added to or reduced their stakes in the company.
-Flagship Private Wealth LLC bought a new position in shares of Merck & Co., Inc. in the fourth quarter valued at approximately $27,000.
-Financial Avengers Inc. purchased a new position in Merck & Co., Inc. in the fourth quarter valued at approximately $28,000.
-Joseph P. Lucia & Associates LLC purchased a new position in Merck & Co., Inc. in the fourth quarter valued at approximately $29,000.
-Curi Capital purchased a new position in Merck & Co., Inc. in the fourth quarter valued at approximately $29,000.
-Finally, Veritas Investment Partners UK Ltd. purchased a new position in Merck & Co., Inc. in the fourth quarter valued at approximately $30,000.
-72.86% of the stock is owned by institutional investors.
+A number of other institutional investors and hedge funds also recently made changes to their positions in MRK.
+Norges Bank acquired a new position in Merck & Co., Inc. during the 4th quarter worth about $2,250,767,000.
+Nuveen Asset Management LLC lifted its stake in shares of Merck & Co., Inc. by 20.4% in the 4th quarter.
+Nuveen Asset Management LLC now owns 24,251,965 shares of the company’s stock valued at $1,983,811,000 after purchasing an additional 4,112,158 shares during the period.
+California Public Employees Retirement System lifted its stake in shares of Merck & Co., Inc. by 31.6% in the 4th quarter.
+California Public Employees Retirement System now owns 13,542,412 shares of the company’s stock valued at $1,107,769,000 after purchasing an additional 3,252,367 shares during the period.
+Morgan Stanley lifted its stake in shares of Merck & Co., Inc. by 16.7% in the 4th quarter.
+Morgan Stanley now owns 22,569,366 shares of the company’s stock valued at $1,846,174,000 after purchasing an additional 3,221,509 shares during the period.
+Finally, Amundi Pioneer Asset Management Inc. lifted its stake in shares of Merck & Co., Inc. by 25.8% in the 4th quarter.
+Amundi Pioneer Asset Management Inc. now owns 11,822,416 shares of the company’s stock valued at $967,060,000 after purchasing an additional 2,428,079 shares during the period.
+72.86% of the stock is currently owned by hedge funds and other institutional investors.

 Merck & Co, Inc operates as a healthcare company worldwide.
 It operates through two segments, Pharmaceutical and Animal Health segments.
 The Pharmaceutical segment offers human health pharmaceutical products in the areas of oncology, hospital acute care, immunology, neuroscience, virology, cardiovascular, diabetes, and women's health, as well as vaccine products.